 Last Updated on

 For lovers of extreme outdoor activities, there’s no tougher challenge than climbing a mountain.
 However, taking on one of the world’s biggest crags without properly preparing will lead to disaster.
-The rewards for achieving this great task are many, so we’ve put together a guide on how to prepare for climbing a mountain in order to help you achieve this triumph.
+The rewards for achieving this great task are many, so we’ve put together a guide on how to prepare for climbing a mountain for beginners in order to help you achieve this triumph.

 1. Research the mountain